-- -s specifies the hostname of the Fibre Channel switch; this is used to determine the IP address of the switch. - -u specifies the user name to use when sending a message to the switch.
+- -s specifies the hostname of the Fibre Channel, SAS, or InfiniBand switch; this is used to determine the IP address of the switch. - -u specifies the user name to use when sending a message to the switch.

 For example, the following defines a QLogic switch named myqlswitch and uses no masking: